jess192/raven/README.md

 ## About
-raven is built as a mono repo consisting of 3 services that work together to create a simple price trackign application.
+raven is built as a mono repo consisting of 3 services that work together to create a simple price tracking application.
-* `raven_api` - python
+* `raven_api` - Python
-* `raven_scraper` - python. scheduler that scrapes Amazon to get current pricing for each product being tracked
+* `raven_scraper` - Python.
+Scheduler that scrapes Amazon to get current pricing for each product being tracked.
-* `raven_ui` - react based UI
+* `raven_ui` - React based UI

 ## Requirements
 - [poetry](https://github.com/python-poetry/poetry "poetry")